-Students earning a Management degree have wonderful opportunities in a variety of areas.
+Students earning a Values-Based Management degree have wonderful opportunities in a variety of areas.
 Some fields and types of organizations you may end up working in include manufacturing, human resources, supply chain/logistics, consulting, training, banks and financial institutions, health care organizations, government, retail stores, restaurants, hotels, service providers, not-for-profit organizations and more.

 Grow Through Real-World Experience

 Faculty members and administrators in USF’s College of Business & Health Administration are extremely involved in the regional business community.
 That means they’ve got connections, and they’re constantly being exposed to companies offering impressive internship opportunities.
 So many, in fact, that there are typically more opportunities than students to fill them!

 This is a key advantage to becoming a business major at USF.
 While not a requirement for graduation, internships are strongly encouraged because they offer junior and senior students invaluable real-world learning experiences.
 Most internships are paid experiences (though some are unpaid) and involve 10-25 hours of work per week for academic credit.